• Skip to primary navigation

 To get a quick overview of how to save leek seeds, please watch this short video.
 Afterwards, come back to the article for more specific directions.
 I’m such a visual learner that I need to see steps first.
 If you’re like me, this video is for you!

-2. The flower stalks you selected will be pollinated by insects and eventually turn into a flower head full of seeds.
+The flower stalks you selected will be pollinated by insects and eventually turn into a flower head full of seeds the next year.
 FYI, the seeds are black and small, resembling onion seeds.

 Do Leeks Grow Back Every Year?

-Once the flowering heads open, the leek seeds (which look black pyramids) will drop to the ground.
-This prevents you from harvesting the seed yourself.
+Once the flowering heads open, the leek seeds (which look black pyramids) will drop to the ground if you don’t harvest all the seed in time.
+Pay attention, seed can ripen quickly!

-However, all is not lost!
-If you live in a climate where the seeds will survive the winter, new leeks will pop up in the spring without you having to plant them.
+If some seeds do fall to the ground and you live in a climate where they will survive the winter, new leeks will pop up in the spring without you having to plant them.
 This process is called self-sowing.

 If you’re concerned that your weather is too cold (lower than zone 5), cover your leek bed with several inches of leaves or straw to over-winter.
-In the spring, pull that back and allow the seeds to sprout, if they will.
-It’s a worthwhile experiment in my opinion because any seed I don’t have to plant is less work for me!
+In the spring, pull that back and allow the new seeds to sprout and the old stalks to gather strength for the new growing season.

 Cleaning the Leek Seeds